 I’m going to show you today how to use iterating functions when you’re trying to fix Total issues in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 When I go through the questions posted on the Enterprise DNA support forum for members, I see a lot of people having issues with the Totals they get on their report regardless if they’re using advanced logic or not.